Academic Councils and Committees

 Deans Council

 The Deans Council serves on the College’s Leadership Team and is composed of the academic deans and the dean of student affairs.
-The purpose of the Council meetings is for academic and student affairs strategic planning and execution of strategic initiatives (including but not limited to: policy and procedure changes, facility and equipment needs, program review, utilization and efficiency, academic planning, persistence and success, new programs).
+The Council meets weekly to collaborate on strategy, sets policy, and shares best practices for academic and student affairs.

 Curriculum, instruction, and assessment committee (Cia)